-Dr. Tucker believes that research is a collaborative endeavor and has active collaborations in chemistry, biology, environmental science, exercise physiology, medicine, geography, and geology.
+Dr. Tucker believes that research is a collaborative endeavor and has had collaborations in chemistry, biology, environmental science, exercise physiology, medicine, geography, pharmacy, and geology.
 Research topics span from watershed science and environmental toxicology to analytical method development to address measurements in human cancer and agricultural products.
 Students in my lab will learn a variety of techniques including solid-phase extraction, mass spectrometry, and environmental sampling.

 Current Projects: (collaborators)